-The purpose of this document is to describe the process for initiating Clinical Trial Director1 review and collaboration to resolve Investigational Device Exemption (IDE) application-specific issues that persist after multiple review cycles.
+The purpose of this document is to describe the process for initiating Clinical Trial (CT) Director1 and CT Program review and collaboration to resolve Investigational Device Exemption (IDE) application-specific issues that persist after multiple review cycles.

 Part of CDRH’s vision includes that patients in the U.S. have access to high quality, safe, and effective medical devices of public health importance first in the world.
 To that end, CDRH has identified as a strategic priority the strengthening and streamlining of the clinical trial enterprise so that medical device clinical trials are conducted in the U.S. in a timely, efficient, and cost-effective manner, while maintaining appropriate patient protections.
 Review of IDEs is challenging given the short review timeline and the significant clinical, statistical, scientific and engineering expertise necessary to make decisions on the approvability of a study.
 CDRH seeks to develop processes to improve efficiency, consistency, and predictability of the IDE process to reduce the time and number of cycles needed to reach appropriate IDE approval for medical devices in general and for devices of public health importance, in particular.

 CDRH typically delegates IDE approvability decisions to the review divisions.
 In some instances, however, lingering unresolved issues stall progress on an IDE.
-Involvement of the Clinical Trials Director in selected submissions provides an opportunity for an objective review of outstanding issues affecting an IDE.
+Involvement of the CT Program in selected submissions provides an opportunity for an objective review of outstanding issues affecting an IDE.

 CDRH staff is expected to apply this procedure when IDE deficiencies and/or other unresolved issues persist between the Sponsor and review staff despite repeated attempts to resolve them.
-Reviewers and managers may also choose to involve the Clinical Trials Director to help address and resolve specific challenges related to IDE review, even when outside the scope of this SOP.
+Reviewers and managers may also choose to involve the CT Program to help address and resolve specific challenges related to IDE review, even when outside the scope of this SOP.

-This SOP applies to any original IDE, new study supplement, or expansion of an existing study from feasibility to pivotal, for which a decision other than full approval is made.
-This includes disapprovals and conditional approvals.
+This SOP applies to any original IDE, new study supplement, or expansion of an existing study, for which a decision other than full approval is made.
+This includes disapprovals (DSAP) and approvals with conditions (APCN).

 4.1.
 This SOP does not apply to: